 We will first define the traditional method of scheduling a manufacturing or service process, what we call “push” production.
-Push production is “Make to Stock” and based on a demand forecast.
-Here is a simple example of a “Make to Stock” value stream map:
+Push production is “Make to Stock” and is based on a demand forecast.
+Below is a simple example of a “Make to Stock” value stream map.

 Push methods are very common in any Mass Production or factory setting that uses Enterprise or Material Resource Planning (ERP/MRP) systems to manage the business.
-They are also common in most service-based businesses that book the customer appointment around the company schedule.
-Other examples of push include a dinner buffet at a restaurant (where much of the food is not eaten and thrown away) and any plane, train, or bus schedule where the company sets the schedule and hopes people buy enough tickets to profit.
+They are also common in most service-based businesses that book customer appointments around the company schedule.
+Another example of push includes a dinner buffet at a restaurant (where much of the food is not eaten and is thrown away).
+Or any plane, train, or bus schedule where the company sets the schedule and then hopes people buy enough tickets to profit.

 Push production can often be identified by the key performance indicators (KPIs) used by an organization.
 Here are a few push KPIs, and their goal for push production: